zlatnaspirala/visual-ts-game-engine/readme.md

     enableFileSharing: true,
   };

+  /**
+   * @description
+   * Optimal for dev stage.
+   * read more about webRtc protocols.
+   * Recommended: coturn open source project.
+   */
   private stunList: string[] = [
     "stun:stun.l.google.com:19302",
     "stun:stun1.l.google.com:19302",
     "stun:stun.l.google.com:19302?transport=udp",
   ];

   /**
+   * @description
-   * Possible variant by default :
+   * Possible variant by default:
    * "register", "login"
    */
   private startUpHtmlForm: string = "register";

   private controls: {} = {
     platformerPlayerController: true,
-    enableMobileControlsOnDesktop: true
+    enableMobileControlsOnDesktop: true,
   };

   private gameList: any[];

   /**
+   * @description
    * Implement default gamePlay variable's
    */
   private defaultGamePlayLevelName: string = "public";
   private autoStartGamePlay: boolean = false;

-   ...
+  /**
+   * @description
+   * constructor will save interest data for game platform
+   * For now it is just name of the game.
+I use it in
+   * pre gameplay UI game selector.
+   */
+  constructor(gameList: any[]) {

+    // Interconnection Network.Connector vs app.ts
+    this.gameList = gameList;

+  }

 ```

 ### Start dependency system from app.ts ###

- - Fisrt game template is Platformer.
+ - First game template is Platformer.
      This is high level programming in this software.
 Class Platformer run
-     with procedural (method) level1.
+     with .
 Class Starter is base class for my canvas part
      (matter.js/ts).
      It is injected to the Platformer to make full operated work.
  - gamesList args for ioc constructor is for now just simbolic for now.
 (WIP)